nixworks/public/news/2017/12/26/seven-israeli-chess-players-are-denied-travel-visas-to-the-rapid-and-blitz-chess-championships-in-saudi-arabia-as-the-two-countries-have-no.md

 ### [2017-12-26](/news/2017/12/26/index.md)

 # Seven Israeli chess players are denied travel visas to the Rapid and Blitz Chess Championships in Saudi Arabia as the two countries have no diplomatic relations.
-Players from Qatar and Iran are given last-minute visas while Ukrainian champion Anna Muzychuk refuses to participate if she's required to wear an abaya.
+Players from Qatar and Iran are given last-minute visas, while Ukrainian champion Anna Muzychuk refuses to participate because she would be required to wear an abaya.

 Saudi Arabia denied visas to Israeli players, and a Ukrainian world champion is boycotting the event.